 Serve Quick Beef and Cabbage Skillet with mashed potatoes or some crusty rolls and butter for a simple, comforting meal.

 Bobbie Laughman is an elder caregiver, writer and Generally Shy Person, Except On The Internet.
 She lives and breathes and tries to keep warm and sane in Gettysburg, PA.
-If you’ve a mind to, contact her at Bobbie@Home-Ec101.com
+If you have a mind to, contact her at Bobbie@Home-Ec101.com